boutros/matsu/doc/sparql_spec.md

-#SPARQL 1.1 spesification
+#SPARQL 1.1 specification

-An attempt to translate all the example queries from the [SPARQL 1.1 W3C Recommendation](http://www.w3.org/TR/sparql11-query/) into Matsu syntax.
+An attempt to translate all the example queries from the [SPARQL 1.1 specification from W3C](http://www.w3.org/TR/sparql11-query/) into Matsu syntax.
 This document corresponds with the tests in `/test/boutros/matsu/sparql_spec.clj`.

 The following namespaces are assumed to be present in the `*PREFIXES*` map:
 ```